 Open access (OA) refers to content which is made freely available on the public Internet.
 It removes barriers to access and reuse.
 While the traditional subscription model of publishing locks knowledge behind paywalls, Open Access works on the premise that publicly funded research should be publicly available.
 Scholarly OA journals comply with well-established peer-review processes and maintain high publishing standards.

 Open access benefits you as a researcher by increasing the reach and impact of your research.
 It also benefits many other people including those beyond the traditional scholarly communications ecosystem, such as practitioners, journalists and the general public.

 Gold Open Access Publishing

 In Gold open access publishing the publisher makes the article available on its website.
 Gold open access publishing usually involves a fee called an article processing charge (APC).
 APCs vary widely between publishers and journals.
-A newer, less common, form of open access publishing (called Platinum or Diamond) has either no or a minimal processing charge.

 If you wish to make your work open access through the Gold model, you will need to arrange payment of the article processing charge (APC).
 Please note that the Library is not funded to pay APCs for Massey University researchers.

 Transformative Agreements provide a new way to get Gold open access without researchers being charged.
 The Library pays the publisher an annual “publish and read” fee so that: